sofathitesh/doconce/doc/demos/quickref/quickref.md

 resulting in Some sentence with `words in verbatim style`.

-Multi-line blocks of verbatim text, typically computer code, is typeset in between `!bc xxx` and `!ec` directives (which must appear on the beginning of the line).
+Multi-line blocks of verbatim text, typically computer code, is typeset in between `!bc xxx` and `!ec` directives, which must appear on the beginning of the line.
 A specification `xxx` indicates what verbatim formatting style that is to be used.
 Typical values for `xxx` are nothing, `cod` for a code snippet, `pro` for a complete program, `sys` for a terminal session, `dat` for a data file (or output from a